Lorenzo0111/JShader/README.md

   </a>
 </p>

-> Shade JavaScript engine in spigot servers
+>  A plugin/library to shade JavaScript engine inside your spigot server.
+You can also use this to shade your own class.

 ### 🏠 [Homepage](https://github.com/Lorenzo0111/JShader)